tiredboffin/fffw/README.md

 To put the camera into service ("ff80") mode
   - Power off the camera
   - Connect USB cable to PC
-  - Power on the camera holding the Shutter and Up buttons
+  - Power on the camera holding the Shutter and Up buttons to put into service ("jig" or "ff80") mode
   - Run

       ```lsusb -d 04cb:ff80```